MaunoKoponen/ProceduralTerrainBlending/README.md

 Unity version used: 2018.4.6f1

+NOTE: there is new version of this project, updaed to Unity 2020: https://github.com/MaunoKoponen/ProceduralTerrainBlending_2020

 Disclaimer:
 This is a work in progress hobby project, so there are some optimizations to be made, and code is not polished.